12 Top-Rated Tourist Attractions & Things to Do in Rochester, MN

 Address: 300 7th St SW, Rochester, Minnesota

-Address: 30 Civic Center Dr SE, Rochester, Minnesota
+Address: 30 Civic Center Drive SE, Rochester, Minnesota

-10 History Center of Olmsted County and Mayowood Mansion
+10. History Center of Olmsted County & Mayowood Mansion

 In conjunction with the Mayo Clinic, the History Center of Olmsted County helps provide access to the historic Mayowood Mansion, the former residence of the Mayo Clinic co-founder, Charles H. Mayo.
-Members of the public can take a guided tour through the preserved and restored grounds of Mayowood, including the luxurious interior of the 38-room mansion and expertly manicured gardens that surround the estate.
+Members of the public can take a guided tour through the preserved and restored grounds of Mayowood.
+Tours navigate through the luxurious interior of the 38-room mansion and expertly manicured gardens that surround the estate.
 During the holiday season, special Christmas Tours are available and generally sell out quickly.
-Whenever you choose to reserve your guided tour of this historic estate, be prepared to take a step back into history as you explore the home of a man whose influence still shapes Olmsted County today.

 History Center of Olmsted County